martinsliva/RepData_PeerAssessment1/PA1_template.md

 ```r
  steps_median_new<-median(steps_sum_new)
 ```

 After filling missing value by median of time interval new mean is 9503.8688525 and new median is 10395.

+The median stayed the same as input of median do not have impact on it.
+Average changed by 149.6393443.

 ## Are there differences in activity patterns between weekdays and weekends?